oracle/accelerated-data-science/docs/source/user_guide/cli/opctl/localdev/condapack.rst

   ads opctl conda publish -s <slug>

 Publish conda pack to the object storage bucket from your laptop or workstation.
-You can use this conda pack inside ``OCI Data Science Jobs``, ``OCI Data Science Notebooks`` and ``OCI Data Science Model Deployment``.
+You can use this conda pack inside ``OCI Data Science Service`` or ``Data Flow service``.

 -------
 install